BlueQuartzSoftware/simplnx/.github/pull_request_template.md

 - [ ] Added license to new files (if any)
 - [ ] Added Python wrapping to new files (if any) as necessary
 - [ ] Added example pipelines that use the filter
+- [ ] Classes and methods are properly documented.

 <!-- **Thanks for contributing to complex!** -->